GioByte10/American-Sign-Language-Glove/README.md

 containing the relative position of {joints and phalanges} for each finger.
 Unfortunately, such measurements would require a lot of expensive and very precise sensors.
 However, we can approximate these multisets as the individual "flexness" of all fingers and add an extra "flexness" value to the back of the hand.
-It is important to note that it is possible for two different multisets of a finger to output the same "flexness" value, but we assume this to be: (a) unlikely and (b) negligible when taking into account the rest of the other fingers' measurements.
+It is important to note that it is possible for two different multisets of a finger to map to the same "flexness" value ([surjective](https://en.wikipedia.org/wiki/Surjective_function)), but we assume this to be: (a) unlikely and (b) negligible when taking into account the rest of the other fingers' measurements.
 For measuring this "flexness," we use [Adafruit's short flex sensors](https://www.adafruit.com/product/1070).

 Sadly, flex sensors alone will not be enough to accurately predict all charracters.
 Some letters share the same multiset of relative positions but the fingers are simply: (a) oriented differently, (b) in motion, or (c) spaced differently.
-We can fix (a) and (b) by using an accelerometer, this would allow us to effectively have the equivalent of an absolute position multiset, but there's not much we can do about (c).
+We can fix (a) and (b) by using an accelerometer, this would allow us to effectively have the equivalent of a position multiset with absolute orientation, but there's not much we can do about (c).

 ## Arduino Nano 33 BLE Sense Rev 2